python-cmake-buildsystem/python-cmake-buildsystem/README.rst

     Note that all previously set BUILTIN_<extension> options are ignored and reset to their original value.

+  BUILD_WININST=ON|OFF (defaults to ON)
+    If enabled, build the 'Windows Installer' program for distutils if not already provided in the source tree.

+  BUILD_WININST_ALWAYS=ON|OFF (defaults to OFF)
+    If enabled, always build 'Windows Installer' program for distutils even if it is already provided in the source tree.

   ENABLE_<extension>=ON|OFF     (defaults to ON) BUILTIN_<extension>=ON|OFF    (defaults to OFF except for POSIX, PWD and
                                  NT extensions which are builtin by default)